 - Invisible On-Page Optimization

-- Semantic approach to landing page content creation
+- A semantic approach to landing page content creation

 - A consistent and quality-centric content marketing strategy